bboisclair/simple-thermostat/README.md

    ```

 <details>
-   <summary>Manual install</summary>
+   <summary>Manual Install</summary>
-1. Download the `simple-thermostat.js` from the [latest release](https://github.com/nervetattoo/simple-thermostat/releases/latest) and store it in your `configuration/www` folder.
+1. Download the `simple-thermostat.js` from the [latest release](https://github.com/bboisclair/simple-thermostat/releases/latest) and store it in your `configuration/www` folder.
-   _Previously you could download the source file from Github but starting from the 0.14 release that is no longer possible.
-If you try to do so it will crash_

 2. Configure Lovelace to load the card:

 ```yaml